ayanbag/pydl/README.md

 # Pydl

 A Tool to download music from Youtube , Soundcloud and many others sites.
-It is still in devolopment.\
+It is still in devolopment.

+Note : It is just for experimental purpose.

 ## Installation